mbkoltai/mbkoltai.github.io/index.md

 # Interests

-I have worked on mathematical modelling of biological systems since 2010, in the fields of systems biology (modelling cells) and infectious disease modelling.
+I have worked on mathematical modelling of biological systems since 2010, in the fields of systems biology and infectious disease modelling.

-I got my PhD from Ruprecht-Karls-Universität Heidelberg (Germany) in 2016 with [a thesis on](https://archiv.ub.uni-heidelberg.de/volltextserver/20847/) quantitative modelling of microbial signalling pathways.
+I obtained a PhD from Ruprecht-Karls-Universität Heidelberg (Germany) in 2016 with [a thesis on](https://archiv.ub.uni-heidelberg.de/volltextserver/20847/) quantitative modelling of microbial signalling pathways.
-After my PhD I worked at Institut Curie (France), at LSHTM and (currently) at Imperial College London.
+After my PhD I worked at Institut Curie (France), at LSHTM (UK) and currently at Imperial College London (UK).

-For published work in mathematical biology [click here](https://mbkoltai.github.io/papers/) and for posts on scientific topics [here](https://mbkoltai.github.io/blog/).
+For published scientific work as well as some blog posts on scientific topics [click here](https://mbkoltai.github.io/science/).

 I also have an interest in economics, politics and some other topics, for posts on these click on one of the sub-pages in the header.